Model Conversion

 Overview

-- Click the icon of the desired public or private (team-owned) model, scroll down to Model Versions, and click on the desired model version.
+- Click on the icon of the desired model (public or private), scroll down to Model Variants section, and click on the Convert button next to the variant of interest.

-- This opens up a a pop-up window listing all the RVC Platforms for which the model can be converted.
+- This opens up a a pop-up window listing all the (RVC) platforms for which the model can be converted.
+Click on the platform of interest.
 Note that the options are dependent on the format of the uploaded model file.
-In brief, only the ONNX format allows conversion for all the platforms.
-Select the platform for which the model should be converted.
+In brief, only the ONNX format allows conversion for all of the supported platforms.

 - Disable Onnx Simplification (OPTIONAL): Select this option to disable ONNX model simplification (replacement of redundant operators with their constant outputs) during conversion.

-- Mo Args (OPTIONAL): For RVC2 and RVC3 platform conversions, the OpenVINO Model Optimizer is used to convert the model to IR format.
+- Mo Args (OPTIONAL): For RVC2 and RVC3, the OpenVINO Model Optimizer is used to convert the model to IR format.
 You can specify custom arguments here.
 In case of a conflict between custom and default arguments, custom ones will always take precedence.
 See the official documentation for more information.

 - Compile Tool Args (OPTIONAL): For RVC2, the OpenVINO compile tool is used to compile model for inference.
 You can specify custom arguments here.
 In case of a conflict between custom and default arguments, custom ones will always take precedence.
 See the official documentation for more information.